-The MK1’s design and construction process was heavily influenced by world Mens Trick No. 1 Martin Kolman, who won the Moomba Masters title earlier this spring on the ski.
+The MK1’s design and construction process was heavily influenced by Martin Kolman, 2019 Moomba Master's Trick Champion.

 The defining characteristic of the MK1 is its first ever pure carbon core in a trick ski.
 Other brands use only foam or aluminum honeycomb cores.
 Carbon has over a 6X strength to weight ratio when compared to aluminum.
 This innovative construction technique has created a ski that is lighter, more responsive and more durable than current trick skis.

 “Skiers will definitely notice more "pop" off the wake with the MK1, and then be surprised by the nice soft landing it gives,” says Martin.
 “And anyone who does a lot of flips knows how brittle trick skis can be.
 That’s not going to be an issue with this ski.”

 Additional advanced features of the MK1 include its SpinZone and a unique, step-down pre-edge.

 Unlike other trick skis, the MK1’s bottom grooves do not extend the length of the ski, but instead are only on the ski tips.
 This “SpinZone” creates a flatter mid-ski section that leads to easier, faster spins and more energy off the wake.

 The step-down edge is a quarter-inch pre-edge that runs all the way around the MK1, creating a sort of double edge that allows the skier to build a progressive edge into the wake.

 “Let’s take a flip for example, you don’t want a full edge right away,” says Martin.
 “With the MK1 it’s easy to start an edge but it doesn’t just dump you over into a lean lock.
 It’s a more progressive edge that is controllable and precise.”

 While most high-end trickers use a hard-edge ski for hand passes and a soft-edge ski for toes, Martin says the MK1’s unique design features have eliminated the need to have two different skis.